 “What in the nine hells?”

 The mere dragon sank its heavy claws into the wall’s material.
 Koma climbed claw over claw.
-It scampered over the barrier’s top with Varick and out of view.
+It scrambled over the barrier’s top with Varick and out of view.

 “Undgari’s ravens.
 I’ll be executed for this,” the Rirorni horse captain stammered.